Category Archives

 Read More

-Let’s take the gloves off and settle this, right here/right now, for the greater basketball good: Another bout of March Madness is nearly upon us and the current NCAA men’s basketball tournament format — 68 teams, with 8 playing off/in to create a field of 64 — begins with the worst sort of capricious, competitively arbitrary folly.
-From the moment the current play-in gambit was instituted, in 2001, the slope got very slippery indeed.
+Another bout of March Madness has come and gone.
+And now the money-grubbing power conferences are looking to further sully its pristine symmetry.
+From the moment the play-in gambit was instituted, in 2001, the slope got very slippery indeed.
 At first, just two small-conference champions squared off for the right to get boned, on 36-48 hours’ rest, by a top regional seed.
-Let’s skip over mere half measures, or further regression, and proceed straight to the ultimate solution: tournament berths for every last Division 1 program, all 351 of them.
+Today it’s four, plus four more power conference also-rans.
+Let’s skip over mere half measures, or further regression, and proceed straight to the ultimate solution: Universal NCAA Bids.
+That’s right, tournament berths for every last Division 1 program, all 361 of them.

-2) The opening round — comprising 95 games and held the first Tuesday & Wednesday in March — pits the team seeded 351st against the team seeded 161st.
-In between, #162 takes on #350, and so on.
+2) The opening round — comprising 100 games and held the first Tuesday & Wednesday in March — pits the team seeded 361st (cue the “Team Irrelevant” stories) against the school seeded 156th.
+In between, #157 takes on #360, and so on.
 You like Cinderella?
-I’ll give you Cinderella: Imagine the crazy shit that will inevitably stem from a 190-team Round I — contested over two nights, at on-campus venues all across these United States.
-Elegant in its mayhem, Round I rewards the top 160 with a bye (thus lending meaning to the our otherwise meaningless regular season) and quickly reduces the field to 256, a perfect multiplier of 64.
+I’ll give you Cinderella: Imagine the crazy shit that will inevitably stem from a 200-team first round — contested over two nights, at on-campus venues all across these United States.
+Elegant in its mayhem, Round I rewards the top 155 with byes (thus lending meaning toour otherwise meaningless regular season) and quickly reduces the field to 256, a bracket-friendly multiplier of 64.

-3) Round II takes place Thursday and Friday, whereupon those 256 remaining teams — the bye teams and the Tuesday/Wednesday winners — contest 128 games and symmetrically reduce the field to 128.
-Traditionally, the Thursday/Friday segment of NCAA Tournament week delivers 32 games and a dependably crazed bacchanal of buzzer-beaters, nail-biters, upsets and blowouts, all in the space of 36 hours.
+3) Round II takes place Thursday & Friday, whereupon those 256 remaining teams — the bye teams and the Tuesday/Wednesday winners — contest 128 games and symmetrically reduce the field to 128.
+Traditionally, the Thursday/Friday segment of NCAA Tournaments delivers 32 games and a dependably crazed bacchanal of buzzer-beaters, nail-biters, upsets and blowouts, all in the space of 36 hours.
 A universal-bid Thursday/Friday takes that spectacle and quadruples it.

 This is shameful.
 If you think about it, the entire bubble/Bracketology thing — as a media construct — is built around whether and which second-tier, major-conference teams make the tournament, at whose mid-major expense.
 It defies logic that such expansive hoo-hah fixates on a group of teams ranked 55-75 in the country, teams that will not win the title, almost certainly won’t make the Elite 8, and may not even win a tournament game.
 Accordingly and appallingly, play-in games have eventuated so these demonstrable haves might make more money — at the direct expense of have-nots.